dhis2/app-runtime/docs/types/Mutation.md

 > See the [Mutation type definition](https://github.com/dhis2/app-runtime/blob/master/services/data/src/engine/types/Mutation.ts) for more information

-> \* When choosing the `jsonPatch` type, a PATCH request with content-type `application/json-patch+json` will be sent and the server will expect the "body" of the mutation to be a "patch document" (i.e. an array of operations).
+> \* When choosing the `json-patch` type, a PATCH request with content-type `application/json-patch+json` will be sent and the server will expect the "body" of the mutation to be a "patch document" (i.e. an array of operations).
 See [jsonpatch.com](http://jsonpatch.com) for a brief overview, or JSON Patch specifications in [RFC 6902](http://tools.ietf.org/html/rfc6902) for full details.

 ## Examples